brechmos-stsci/jwst_lib.models/doc/source/devel/metadata.rst

 ````````

 Metadata information associated with a data model is accessed through
 its `meta` member.
-For example, to access the data that an
+For example, to access the date that an
 observation was made::

     print model.meta.observation.date